1. What’s the Academy’s mission/vision?

 12. Are there tryouts for Academy?

-No tryouts.
-We want to include as many kids as possible.
-Kids develop at different rates.
-That being said, we (the coaches) are always evaluating players and determining skill levels so we know what group is the best fit for each kid.
-We find that tryouts and cuts at this age are premature and they would only limit the number of kids that want to play, and we feel that soccer is the best sport in the world so we will make space for every kid.
-Everyone should play because they love it, not because they are necessarily already good at it.
+No. We want to include as many interested players as possible.
+Youth players develop at different rates.
+Academy coaches are constantly evaluating players and determining skill levels so we know what group is the best fit for each individual player.
+Tryouts at this age are unnecessary and would only limit the number of participants, and we feel that soccer is the best sport in the world so we will make space for every interested player.